San Francisco Seals Origin Story

 Youth Soccer History

-First SF youth soccer club to win a State Cup in USYSA in 1990 and 1991
+— First SF club to win State Cups in USYSA (1990 and 1991).

 Adult Soccer History: 1992-2009

-US Open Cup D3 national championship 1997
+The Seals are proud winners of the US Open Cup D3 national championship in 1997.